Editor’s Note: $10,000? $20,000? $100,000?

 These questions should reinforce the magnitude of what we’re talking about here.

-If you don’t own any, you risk missing out on what could be the greatest wealth generation event ever.
+If you don’t own any, you risk missing out on what could be one of the greatest wealth generation events ever.

 Cryptocurrency a No-Brainer for Retirement Planning?